AnonNeo77/realme-c55-root-guide/Docs/07-Flashing-the-Patched-Image.md

 https://download.c.realme.com/flash/Rollbackpack/RMX3710/564_sign_RMX3710_11_C_OTA_1320_all_cmR1XP_00011011.zip (android 15 to 14)

+1)Download this rollback package in internal storage 2)Enable developer option in settings --> Version --> Version No (tap 5 times) 3)In About device --> realme ui (ota update page) --> click the three dots and select local install and path to the rollback package.

 Downgrade packages are distributed by the community (e.g., on XDA and Realme community forums).
 These are official Realme OTA packages repurposed for downgrading, not custom firmware.